OceanLabs/iOS-Print-SDK/README.md

 * Header files are thoroughly documented; refer to them as needed for extra details about any given property or parameter
 * The [Kite Print API & SDK Developer Docs](https://www.kite.ly/docs/1.1/), which cover error codes and optional server-side integration instructions

+## Print API
+We also have a [REST print API](https://www.kite.ly/docs/1.1/) for those who prefer to invent wheels :)

 ## License

-Kite iOS Print Studio SDK is available under the MIT license.
+Kite iOS Print SDK is available under the MIT license.
 See the [LICENSE](Kite SDK/LICENSE) file for more info.